 It's pretty much what's done normally in politics.

-And I was repositioning in my mind, I was saying it was Podesta's involvement in Russia, which had become an issue.
+And I was repositioning, in my mind, I was saying it was Podesta's involvement in Russia, which had become an issue.

-And I and I don't dispute Roger's view.
+And I don't dispute Roger's view.

 My idea of what I was doing might have been my idea and it might have been wrong.